A character in the upcoming Star Trek movie was made gay to "break some ground", the film's co-writer and star Simon Pegg has told ITV News.

 George Takei played the part of Hikaru Sulu in the original television series and in the first six films.
-He said it was "really unfortunate" that his Star Trek character is revealed as being gay in Star Trek Beyond, saying that it twisted the vision of the show's creator.
+He said it was "really unfortunate" that his Star Trek character is revealed as being gay in Star Trek Beyond, saying that of the show's creator.

 Pegg however believes the show's creator was unable to introduce an LGBT character, telling ITV News: "If he could have fought that battle, he probably would have done, but the fact is the network wouldn't have wanted it."

 "We're still a tentative, kind of suspicious species when it comes to change," Pegg added.

 The movie is set for UK cinema release on July 22.